 Prompt Emergency Dentistry in Leesburg

 No matter how good your dental hygiene routine, you can still face a dental emergency.
-In many cases, emergencies result from accidents or wear over the years, causing your old dental work to fail.
-When this happens, prompt dental care becomes essential to protect your oral health from serious problems.
+In many cases, emergencies result from accidents or wear over the years, causing your old dental work to fail or a tooth to break.
+When this happens, urgent dental care becomes essential to protect your oral health from serious problems.

 Vandana Sood, DMD, LLC, recognizes how serious a dental emergency can be.
-We are available for same-day emergency appointments, we also have an after-hours answering service and an emergency number to leave messages to Dr. Sood.
+Treatment is available with same-day emergency appointments during our regular business hours.
+We also have an after-hours answering service and an emergency number to leave messages for Dr. Sood.
 If you are facing a dental emergency, call our compassionate staff to get help today!

 CALL US: (703) 723-9332 REQUEST APPOINTMENT